Vendor-neutral

 Have questions about ERP consulting?

-Vendor-neutral ERP consulting means the consultant operates independently of all software vendors — no reseller agreements, no referral fees.
-Recommendations are built entirely on the client’s documented requirements: their operations, their data model, their budget, and their priorities.
-The result is a shortlist that reflects the business, not the consultant’s commercial relationships.
+Vendor-neutral ERP consulting means the consultant operates independently of all software vendors — no reseller agreements, no referral fees, no preferred platforms.
+Recommendations are built entirely on the client’s documented requirements: their operations, their data model, their budget, and their integration needs.
+Because Cyberlobe earns nothing from vendor relationships, the shortlist reflects what fits the business — not what generates a commission.
+That independence is the foundation of every engagement.

 Related services